Damascus Governorate: Climate

 Damascus has a cold desert climate (BWk) in Köppen-Geiger system, due to the rain shadow effect of the Anti-Lebanon mountains and the prevailing ocean currents.
 Summers are dry and hot with less humidity.
 Winters are cool and somewhat rainy; snowfall is infrequent.
 Annual rainfall is around 130 mm, occurring from October to May.

+Demographics

+By the end of 2011, Damascus’s population reached 1,754,000.
+This amounts to 8% of Syria’s population.
+It is composed of 95% Arabs, 4% Kurds, and 1% other ethnicities, including Palestinians, Armenians, Assyrians, Turkmen, Circassians, and Chechens.

+As for religious composition, Sunni Muslims made up the absolute majority with 90% of the governorate, while Alawite Muslims made up 5%, Christians (mainly Greek Orthodox, Greek Catholic, Syriac Orthodox, Syriac Catholic, and Armenian Orthodox) made up 3%, Twelver Shia Muslims made up 1%, the Druze made up 0.3%, and Ismaili Muslims made up 0.1%.